yoheinishikubo/gae-webapp2-skeleton/README.md

-# gae-webapp2-skeleton
+# Google App Engine webapp2 Skeleton
-Google's original webapp2 skeleton for Google App Engine Python.
+Google seems to stop publishing its webapp2 version of the skeleton for Google App Engine.
+The files in this repository is copied from `GoogleAppEngineLauncher.app/Contents/Resources/GoogleAppEngine-default.bundle/Contents/Resources/google_appengine/new_project_template/`